wdhowe/telegrambot-lib/README.md

   :supports_inline_queries false}}
 ```

-### Available Functions
+## Available Functions

+Current [ClojureDocs documentation is here][cljdoc-link].

-All available Telegram Bot API functions are imported into the telegrambot-lib.core namespace.
+All of the Telegram Bot API functions in this library are imported into the telegrambot-lib.core namespace.

-They are available by their non-namespaced name and are all listed within the "import-vars" function.
+This makes them available by their non-namespaced names and are all listed within the "import-vars" function (in telegram-lib.core).

 Additionally, there is a generic 'call' function that may be used to send a request to any endpoint if the function does not exist yet.